 The Northeast area of the park offers some of the most consistent and deepest snow pack throughout the winter.
-For more info on specific Northeast Area trails see map and trail descriptions below or download a printable brochure and map.
-For up to date trail conditions call 307-344-5699.
+For more info on specific Northeast Area trails see map and trail descriptions below or download trail descriptions and trail map.
+For up to date trail conditions call (307-344-5699) or stop by our ski shop.

 Begin at Warm Creek picnic area, one mile west of the Northeast Entrance.
 After crossing Soda Butte Creek, the trail follows the old road bed that was once used to supply the mining town of Cooke City, Montana.
 This trail takes its name from the Bannock band of the Shoshone, who used this route to reach the buffalo grounds of the Great Plains.
-The terrain is mostly fl at and the trail traverses open meadows and mixed conifer forests.
+The terrain is mostly flat and the trail traverses open meadows and mixed conifer forests.
 You will reach the North Absaroka Wilderness approximately 1 mile (1.6 km) from the trailhead.
-At two miles (3.2 km) you come to Silver Gate, Montana.
-From here the road bed is used as a snowmobile route and is good skiing to Cooke City, 3 miles (4.8 km) to the east.
+At 2.5 miles (4 km) you come to Silver Gate, Montana.
+From here the road bed is used as a snowmobile route and is good skiing to Cooke City.

-The Barronette Trail is a 3.5 mile (5.6 km) section of the Old Cooke City road.
+The Barronette Trail is a 4 (6.4 km) section of the Old Cooke City road.
 The trailheads are located at the upper and lower Soda Butte bridges on the Northeast Road, 3 and 6.5 miles (4.8 and 10.5 km) respectively from the Northeast Entrance.
 The trail lies mostly in conifer forests beneath Barronette Peak.
-Although misspelled, the peak is named for Jack Barronett, an early Yellowstone guide and army scout.
-Barronett also constructed and operated a toll bridge over the Yellowstone River near Tower Junction during the Cooke City mining period.
 The trail offers some spectacular mountain scenery and consistent snow conditions.
 Check for current conditions especially avalanche conditions and, in late winter, grizzly bears.
+While the trail is mostly flat you will encounter steep short gullies.
+It is recommended to side step both up and down these areas.

 13 miles (21 km), most difficult